Gio Ponti: Architecture and interior design

 Ponti began his architectural career in partnership with Mino Fiocchi and Emilio Lancia from 1923 through 1927, and then through 1933 with Lancia only, as Studio Ponti e Lancia PL.
 In these years he was influenced by and associated with the Milanese neoclassical Novecento Italiano movement.
-In 1925, Ponti participated in the International Exhibition of Modern Decorative and Industrial Arts in Paris, with the porcelain manufacturer.
+In 1925, Ponti participated in the International Exhibition of Modern Decorative and Industrial Arts in Paris, with the porcelain manufacturer Richard-Ginori.
 On this occasion, he made friends with Tony Bouilhet, director of the silversmith company Christofle.
-The family Bouilhet who entrusted him with his first architectural commission abroad, with the construction of the Ange Volant (1926–1928, in collaboration with Emilio Lancia and Tomaso Buzzi), a country house located on the edge of the Saint-Cloud golf course, on the outskirts of Paris.
+The Bouilhet family entrusted him with his first architectural commission abroad, with the construction of the Ange Volant (1926–1928, in collaboration with Emilio Lancia and Tomaso Buzzi), a country house located on the edge of the Saint-Cloud golf course, on the outskirts of Paris.
 As he built his first building in Milan, via Randaccio (1925–1926), the Ange Volant was an opportunity for Ponti to experiment with his personal conception of the Italian-style house, the principles of which he gathered in his book La Casa all'Italiana published in 1933.
 Other outputs of the time include the 1928 Monument to the Fallen with the Novecento architects Giovanni Muzio, Tomaso Buzzi, Ottavio Cabiati, Emilio Lancia and Alberto Alpago Novello.

 The 1930s were years of intense activity for Ponti.
 He was involved in many projects, particularly in his native city of Milan.
 With the construction of the Borletti funeral chapel in 1931, he started to adopt a modernist shift.
-By removing all ornament, Ponti moved towards formal simplification where he sought to make style and structure coincide.
+By removing all ornament, Ponti moved towards formal simplification, where he sought to make style and structure coincide.
 The ten "case tipiche" (typical houses), built in Milan between 1931 and 1938, were also close to Rationalist Modernism while retaining features of Mediterranean houses like balconies, terraces, loggias and pergolas.
 Spacious, equipped and built with modern materials, they met the requirements of the new Milanese bourgeoisie.
 The construction of the Rasini building (1933–1936) with its flat roofs marked the end of his partnership with Emilio Lancia around 1933.
-He then joined forces with engineers Antonio Fornaroli and Eugenio Soncini to form Studio Ponti-Fornaroli-Soncini which lasted until 1945.
+He then joined forces with engineers Antonio Fornaroli and Eugenio Soncini to form Studio Ponti-Fornaroli-Soncini, which lasted until 1945.

-For the 1933 Fifth Triennial of Decorative Arts in Milan, Giovanni Muzio designed the Palazzo dell'Arte in Parco Sempione, a museum and theater to host the displays.
+For the 1933 Fifth Triennial of Decorative Arts in Milan, Giovanni Muzio designed the Palazzo dell'Arte in Parco Sempione, a museum and theatre to host the displays.
 Adjacent to the palace, a steel tower-spire was commissioned from Gio Ponti.
 The 108 m Littoria Tower (or Lictor's Tower, but now Branca Tower), was meant to resemble the bundles that formed the fasces.
 It was topped by a panoramic restaurant.
-Putatively the tower height was limited by Mussolini so as not to exceed the height of the Madonnina statue atop the Duomo.
+Putatively, the tower height was limited by Mussolini so as not to exceed the height of the Madonnina statue atop the Duomo.